edysfy/Group_website/sprints.md

 On our project github, in addition to the main branch, a 'dev' (development) branch was also created.
 This served as the branch which we continously iterated on.
 We used git to enable collaborative work on a large project, making sure to git fetch and pull every time before starting work, and every time before pushing any changes to the dev branch.
 This allowed us to maintain up to date files across our different machines and even when we were working on the same files; by fetching and pulling just before pushing, we made sure that any conflicts were fixed before being pushed to the dev branch.
 Some group members also use of their own branches, split off of the dev branch, to privately work and iterate on a new feature before merging back into dev branch.

 At regular intervals, usually at the end of sprints where we had achieved significant progress, we merged into our main branch, this time by submitting a pull request on github.
 After the pull request we would all pull the latest update, and make sure we could all compile and run the website on docker (we would also do this before every push, but this step served as a key point of verification that the website was in fact working), as described in our [System Implementation](sysImp.md) document, and run [our test plan](test_plan.txt) as described in sprint 3.
 We would then commit the merge to main.
 In this way, throughout the development process, we continously compiled and utilised all elements of the MEAN stack from a very early point, helping us achieve continuous integration and deployment.
+We didnt feel the need to use the staging branch, as we werent going to deploy the site live during the project.
+We when we pushed to the main branch, we would use the latest commit here in our user testing.

 After new features were added, we would then also get user feedback and as a group evaluate the current project, helping us evaluate the feature but also to start off the CI (continuous integration) pipeline again for the next sprint.
-As an example, one feature we developed was a search bar for non-users; we discussed, developed and tested the feature using the CI pipeline as described - however we decided this feature wasn't needed (see implementation issues for sprint 5).
+As an example, one feature we developed was a search bar for non-users; we discussed, developed and tested the feature using the CI pipeline as described - based on user feedback, we decided it wasnt needed and removed this from our code (see implementation issues for sprint 5).

 Next section: [Evaluation and Conclusion](evalSect.md)